 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-- On an iPhone X or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone X Series or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Then press and promptly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

-Disable iBooks Sync Settings
+Disable Books Sync Settings

 A few readers report that disabling the iBooks Setting Sync Bookmarks and Notes solves this issue.
-Go to Settings > iBooks > and toggle off Sync Bookmarks and Notes.
-Then try opening iBooks again.

 - Another suggestion is to toggle OFF Sync Collections, wait 20 seconds or so, and then toggle back on.
-Go to Settings > iBooks > and toggle off (and later on) Sync Collections.
+Go to Settings > iBooks > and toggle off (and later on) Sync Collections

 Then try opening Books/iBooks again.